alexanderkiel/gba-bridgehead-compose/README.md

 # Docker Compose File for GBA Bridgehead

 The bridgehead consists of two main components, the store and the connector.
-In addition to that both need a Postgres database.
+In addition to that, both need a Postgres database.
 To showcase monitoring, a Prometheus instance together with Grafana is also included.

+This Docker Compose project includes both, the [Store][1] and the [Connector][2].
+If one needs only one of them, on can either bring up only the specific one or create a custom Docker Compose file.

 ## Usage